How to Ask for Time Off for a Funeral (10 Templates)

 Dear [Manager],

 I am writing to request a three-day leave to attend the funeral of my paternal uncle.
-The service will take place in San Fransisco on Monday, July 8th.
-I will fly over and stay for two nights and return on July 11th.
+The service will take place in San Francisco on Monday, July 8.
+I would be away from work beginning that day and return to the office on July 11.

 Thank you,